wpmetabox/docs/_docs/extensions/mb-settings-page.md

 ![settings page with tabs](https://i.imgur.com/yb9Admk.png)

+{% include alert.html type="warning" content="**Important:** When using tabs, you must define `tab` attribute for all meta boxes to make them appear in corresponding tabs.
+Missing `tab` attribute makes the meta boxes hidden." %}

 ## Creating Customizer Settings

 This is a quick video that demonstrate how to use MB Settings Page to create custom panels, sections and fields in the Customizer.
 You'll see how easy it is to turn a settings page into a Customizer panel.